muhammad-tamim/node-notes/README.md

 ```

-##### Streams:
+##### Streams (manual copying):
-Streams let you read/write large files without loading the whole file into memory.
+Streams allow you to read or write data in small chunks instead of loading the entire file into memory at once.
+This makes it fast and memory-efficient for large files.

 ```js
 const fs = require('fs');